 Tricentis sponsored this post.

-Black Friday might feel like a distant thought on the horizon, but anyone who has prepared for this retail apocalypse in the past knows it comes in a hurry.
+Black Friday is fast approaching and anyone who has prepared for this retail apocalypse in the past knows it comes in a hurry.
 As eCommerce teams worldwide begin preparing for this all-important sale, the Flood team is ready to alleviate your pain with new cloud load testing capabilities that can help you make this the best Black Friday ever.

 Earlier this year, we announced the official release of Flood Element, a tool that can dramatically reduce scripting time for complex scenarios.
 Over the course of this year, we have seen it used to test everything under the sun: from simple websites to the most complex web-based ERP systems, with tests supporting up to 100,000 users and beyond.
 Additionally, teams are starting to run Element tests alongside their traditional protocol-based load testing tools.